reuben-john/hands-on-rust/chapter-2/notes.md

 They are created using vec! to convert a list to a vector.
 You can also create a new empty list using Vec::new() The macro vec! is the preferred method

 you can use loop as a while loop.
 You break it out manually via break

+You can create enumerations that allow you to have a predetermined list of items.
+You use enum for this.
+Rust enumerations can include data and functions for each entry.
+You can use enumerations inside the structs and can mix and match types

+You access the enumeration using ::  it Enumeration::Member

+You use pattern matching to check the enumeration match as enumerations can contain complex values